zostay/RakuWAPI/README.md

   * An internal error occurred in the application server.

   * The client hungup the connection before the headers could be sent.

+When broken, this Promise SHOULD be broken with a helpful diagnostic exception.

 3.1 Body Done
 -------------